Dallas Rapper Mo3's Best Songs and lyrics | Dallas Observer

 Mo3’s car crashed into a concrete barrier before coming to a halt.
 He jumped out and fled on foot, and his killer followed and opened fire, shooting him in the head.
 He died in the hospital from his injuries at age 28.

 Mo3's career was set to break out.
-He had a solid base of Dallas fans and industry co-signs from rappers like Boosie Badazz to prove it.
-One year later, his fans have adopted the hashtags #LongLive3, #LL3 and #LongLiveMO3 to share their favorite songs and memories of him.
+He had a solid base of Dallas fans and industry co-signs from rappers such as Boosie Badazz, Tory Lanez and Dirty South Rydaz’ alum Tum Tum.
+One year later, his fans adopted the hashtags #LongLive3, #LL3 and #LongLiveMO3 to share their favorite songs and memories of him.
 His music and his acting career were just starting to reach the mainstream.

 His move to diversify his brand beyond music was a sign his star was getting brighter.
-His first posthumous album, Shottaz 4eva, dropped in April, and the deluxe version came in August.
-The project contains two of his biggest songs right now: “Outside (Better Days)” with OG Bobby Billions and “In My Blood” with Morray.
+His first posthumous album, Shottaz 4eva, dropped in April 2021, and the deluxe version came in August.
+The project contained two of his biggest songs: “Outside (Better Days)” with OG Bobby Billions and “In My Blood” with Morray.
 Both songs are often played during Dallas hip-hop shows to honor Mo3’s life.

-Mo3 never let his fans have a dry period and frequently released singles and mixtapes throughout his career.
-He has left a catalogue worth revisiting, whether you’re a dedicated fan or someone who is just now recognizing his talent.
+Mo3 never let his fans have a dry period, and he frequently released singles and mixtapes throughout his career.
+He left a catalog worth revisiting, whether you’re a dedicated fan or someone who is just now recognizing his talent.
 His ability to remain true to the streets that raised him is why he’s beloved by many.
-Here are 10 essential songs you should listen to from the late rapper.
+Here are 13 essential songs you should listen to from the late rapper.

 “Hold Ya Tongue” (2014)